 - 1. If you were previously registered to vote, check your state's website to see if your voter registration information is still available.
 It may include your voting address. - 2.
 Look for old documents that might have your US street address, such as tax returns, letters, address books or your birth certificate. - 3.
 Ask relatives and friends if they remember your old address. - 4.
 If you have a general location but no street address, use Google Earth "street view" to look for a street address. - 5.
 If you know the county where it was located, call the Local Election Official for the area and describe the location.
 They may be able to help find the address.
-You can find contact information for Local Election Officials here: www.votefromabroad.org/states
+You can find contact information for Local Election Officials here: www.votefromabroad.org/states (scroll down to "Find Your Election Office").

-17. CAN I REGISTER TO VOTE IN A DIFFERENT STATE?
+7. FP-7: CAN I REGISTER TO VOTE IN ANOTHER STATE?